In this post, we cover five communication processes we use on every project for better client collaborations.

 3. Speak the Same Language

-Digital projects can be intimidating for clients that don’t have a technical background, so we start off by learning how well-versed our clients are with technical language.
+Digital projects can be intimidating for clients who don’t have a technical background, so we start off by learning how well-versed our clients are with technical language.
 If they aren’t, then we don’t use it.
 We also make an effort to explain functionality and processes in detail, both internally and with our clients, so everyone is on the same page and no assumptions need to be made.

 We’re not the only ones with an internal language, often our clients will have their own internal terminology or acronyms that we need to learn.
 These discussions are included in our discovery phase.
 Once we are able to understand our client’s internal language, our conversations with them can be more focused and precise, leading to better results for everyone involved.